-We confirm that there are no changes in our assessment of independence since our confirmation in our audit planning board report dated 1 February 2019.

-We complied with the FRC Ethical Standards and the requirements of the PSAA's Terms of Appointment.
+We confirm there are no changes in our assessment of independence since our confirmation in our audit planning report dated 26 February 2020.
+We complied with the APB Ethical Standards.
 In our professional judgement the firm is independent and the objectivity of the audit engagement partner and audit staff has not been compromised within the meaning of regulatory and professional requirements.

-We consider that our independence in this context is a matter which you should review, as well as us.
-It is important that you and your Audit and Governance Committee consider the facts known to you and come to a view.
-If you would like to discuss any matters concerning our independence, we will be pleased to do this at the meeting of the Audit and Governance Committee on 22 July 2019.
+We consider that our independence in this context is a matter that should be reviewed by both you and ourselves.
+It is therefore important that you and your Audit and Governance Committee consider the facts of which you are aware and come to a view.
+If you wish to discuss any matters concerning our independence, we will be pleased to do so at the forthcoming meeting of the Audit and Governance Committee on 19 October 2020.